coq-community/awesome-coq/README.md

 ### Books

-- [Coq'Art](https://www.labri.fr/perso/casteran/CoqArt/) by Yves Bertot and Pierre Castéran (2004, Chinese version in 2009) - The first book dedicated to Coq.
+- [Coq'Art](https://www.labri.fr/perso/casteran/CoqArt/) by Yves Bertot and Pierre Castéran (2004) - The first book dedicated to Coq.
-- [Software Foundations](https://softwarefoundations.cis.upenn.edu) by Benjamin Pierce et al. (2007) - Series of Coq-based textbooks on logic, functional programming, and foundations of programming languages, much acclaimed for being accessible to beginners, but mostly oriented towards computer scientists.
+- [Software Foundations](https://softwarefoundations.cis.upenn.edu) by Benjamin Pierce et al. (2007) - Series of Coq-based textbooks on logic, functional programming, and foundations of programming languages, much acclaimed for being accessible to beginners.
-- [Certified Programming with Dependent Types](http://adam.chlipala.net/cpdt/) by Adam Chlipala (2008) - Textbook about practical engineering with Coq which teaches advanced practical tricks and a very specific style of proof.
+- [Certified Programming with Dependent Types](http://adam.chlipala.net/cpdt/) by Adam Chlipala (2008) - Textbook about practical engineering with Coq which teaches advanced practical tricks and a specific style of proof.
 - [Program Logics for Certified Compilers](https://www.cambridge.org/us/academic/subjects/computer-science/programming-languages-and-applied-logic/program-logics-certified-compilers) by Andrew W. Appel et al (2014) - Book that explains how to construct powerful and expressive program logics using the theory of separation logic, accompanied by a formal model in Coq which is applied to the Clight programming language and other examples.
 - [Formal Reasoning About Programs](http://adam.chlipala.net/frap/) by Adam Chlipala (2017) - Book that simultaneously provides a general introduction to formal logical reasoning about the correctness of programs and to using Coq for this purpose.
 - [Programs and Proofs](https://ilyasergey.net/pnp/) by Ilya Sergey (2017) - Book that gives a brief and practically-oriented introduction to the basic concepts of interactive theorem proving using Coq; emphasizes the computational nature of inductive reasoning about decidable propositions via a small set of primitives from the SSreflect proof language.